 Notice and Effect of Call for Redemption.
-The Trustee shall cause notice of any redemption of Series of 2020 Bonds to be (i) mailed to the Holders of all Series of 2020 Bonds to be redeemed at the registered addresses appearing in the Register, and (ii) transmitted by Electronic Means to each Securities Depository and to the Electronic Municipal Market Access system of the Municipal Securities Rulemaking Board; provided, however, failure to deliver notice as described in (ii) shall not affect the validity of the redemption of any Series of 2020 Bond.
+The Trustee shall cause notice of any redemption of Series A of 2020 Bonds to be (i) mailed by first-class mail, postage prepaid to the Holders of all Series A of 2020 Bonds to be redeemed at the registered addresses appearing in the Register, and (ii) transmitted by Electronic Means to each Securities Depository and to the Electronic Municipal Market Access system of the Municipal Securities Rulemaking Board; provided, however, failure to deliver notice as described in (ii) shall not affect the validity of the redemption of any Series A of 2020 Bond.
+A certificate of the Trustee shall conclusively establish the mailing or other transmittal of any such notice for all purposes.

-Each such notice shall (i) be sent not more than 45 nor fewer than 15 calendar days (30 days for Long-Term Rate Bonds or Fixed Rate Bonds) prior to the date fixed for redemption, (ii) identify the Series of 2020 Bonds to be redeemed (specifying the CUSIP numbers, if any, assigned to the Series of 2020 Bonds), (c) specify the redemption date and the redemption price, and (d) state that on the redemption date the Series of 2020 Bonds called for redemption will be payable at the Principal Office of the Trustee, and that from that date interest will cease to accrue, and that no representation is made as to the accuracy or correctness of the CUSIP numbers printed therein or on the Series of 2020 Bonds.
-No defect affecting any Series of 2020 Bond, whether in the notice of redemption or the delivery thereof (including any failure to mail such notice), shall affect the validity of the redemption proceedings for any other Series of 2020 Bonds.
+Each such notice shall (i) be sent not more than 45 nor fewer than 15 calendar days (30 calendar days for Long-Term Rate Bonds or Fixed Rate Bonds) prior to the date fixed for redemption, (ii) identify the Series A of 2020 Bonds to be redeemed (specifying the CUSIP numbers, if any, assigned to the Series A of 2020 Bonds), (iii) specify the redemption date and the redemption price, and (iv) state that on the redemption date the Series A of 2020 Bonds called for redemption will be payable at the Principal Office of the Trustee, and that from that date interest will cease to accrue, and that no representation is made as to the accuracy or correctness of the CUSIP numbers printed therein or on the Series A of 2020 Bonds.
+No defect affecting any Series A of 2020 Bond, whether in the notice of redemption or the delivery thereof (including any failure to mail such notice), shall affect the validity of the redemption proceedings for any other Series A of 2020 Bonds.

-If at the time of mailing of notice of an optional redemption of Series of 2020 Bonds there has not been deposited with the Trustee moneys sufficient to redeem all Series of 2020 Bonds called for such redemption, then such notice shall state that the redemption is conditional upon the deposit of moneys sufficient for the redemption with the Trustee not later than the redemption date, and such notice will be of no effect and such Series of 2020 Bonds shall not be redeemed unless such moneys are so deposited.
+If at the time of mailing of notice of an optional redemption of Series A of 2020 Bonds there have not been deposited with the Trustee moneys sufficient to redeem all Series A of 2020 Bonds called for such redemption, then such notice shall state that the redemption is conditional upon the deposit of moneys sufficient for the redemption with the Trustee not later than the redemption date, and such notice will be of no effect and such Series A of 2020 Bonds shall not be redeemed unless such moneys are so deposited.